czyzby/gdx-lml/autumn/README.md

 1.7 -> 1.8

 - `@Component` annotation now allows to pass an array of interfaces, making injection by interface possible - even though the LibGDX mechanism does not normally allow to inspect interfaces at runtime.
+- Added more listener-related methods to `EventDispatcher` and `MessageDispatcher`.
+Now it is possible to remove listeners manually at runtime.

 1.6 -> 1.7